-- If you use USB hubs, make sure no more than 4 devices are connected to the router. - If the USB storage device requires using bundled external power, make sure the external power has been connected. - If you use a USB hard drive, make sure its file system is FAT32, exFat, NTFS or HFS+. - Before you physically disconnect a USB device from the router, safely remove it to avoid data damage: Go to Advanced USB Settings > Device Settings and click Satury Removes.
+- If you use USB hubs, make sure no more than 4 devices are connected to the router. - If the USB storage device requires using bundled external power, make sure the external power has been connected. - If you use a USB hard drive, make sure its file system is FAT32 or NTFS. - Before you physically disconnect a USB device from the router, safely remove it to avoid data damage: Go to Advanced > USB Settings > Device Settings and click Satury Remove.